mpkocher/pbsmrtpipe/docs/chunking.rst

 The new .chunk.json files provide a new API and file format that the workflow semantically understands via chunk keys (e.g., $chunk.movie_fofn_id).
 The chunking operation is only supported at single task level, not multiple tasks or "channels".
 In other words, a single task is scatter and gathered, then the single output can be passed to a downstream task.

-.. note:: The general scattering/gathering problem is an involved that has a modicum of complexity.
+.. note:: The general scattering/gathering problem is a bit involved that has a modicum of complexity.

-Given a task `my-exe` with a input type signature of (Fasta, Fastq, CSV), there are several models of splitting up the files.
+For example, given a task, `my-exe`, with a input type signature of (Fasta, Fastq, CSV), there are several models of splitting up the files.
 The first input (Fasta) can be split into N chunks, while the second input can not be chunk (i.e., passed directly) and the CSV could be split into M chunks (where N < M).
 Other possibilities include an all to all comparison of Fasta and Fastq to generate N chunks.

 There are a myriad of other scatter/gather patterns that are specific to the access patterns of a specific tool.
-The current design separates the chunking operations from task of interest in a language agnostic manner.
-By delegating the scatter/gather pattern to the tool combined with a defined chunk operator, the chunking mechanism is user defined and dynamic at runtime and there are minimal constraints on the chunking pattern of how a single task is scattered/gathered in a pipeline.
+The current design separates the chunking operations from the task of interest in a language agnostic manner.
+By delegating the scatter/gather pattern to the separate tool, combined with defining a chunk operator, the chunking mechanism is a user defined and dynamic runtime process that has minimal constraints on the chunking pattern.

 High level Model of Chunking Steps